mudonja/flooder/README.md

+For educational purposes only.
+I am not responsible for any damage caused by this program.

 Please do not judge me on sloppy coding and bad practices...
 This tool was created in a short period of time and was just made to do a specific task I wanted to sit and clean it up a bit, organize some functions in a better way